 Place the halves skin-side down on a rimmed baking sheet.
 Then brush each piece with oil and sprinkle with salt and pepper.

-Cover and blend the mixture until it's thick, creamy, and velvety smooth.
-Feel free to give it a taste and adjust the salt or spices if needed.
+Cover and blend until a thick and creamy, velvety smooth sauce appears.
+Feel free to give the sauce a taste and adjust the salt or spices if needed.

 While the squash is roasting in the oven, you have enough time to cook the lentils and the Brussels sprouts on the stovetop.
-I like to use the same 12-inch fry pan with a lid for both so there are fewer dirty dishes.
+I like to use the same 12-inch skillet with a lid for both so there are fewer dirty dishes.

 First, pour the dry lentils into the pan.
 Cover with water and add a little salt.
 Bring the liquid to a boil and then reduce the heat and cook until the lentils are the right consistency.